realjck/story-engine/README.md

 ## Features:

-- **Cross-Platform Compatibility:**
+- **Cross-Platform:**
-   Ensures optimal performance on Android, iOS, and web platforms with responsive and full-screen modes, incorporating mobile detection capabilities.
+   Ensures compatibility on Chrome/Safari, and major web browsers with responsive and full-screen modes, incorporating mobile detection capabilities.

 - **Enhanced Interactivity:**
    Provides diverse interactive elements such as multiple-choice quizzes, classification exercises, click interactions, and drag-and-drop features.
 Additionally, allows the creation of custom interactive screens using external JS files and JSON content.

 - **Automated Module Content Management:**
-   Implements automated content handling through XLS parsing, seamlessly integrated within a "./assets/data/story.xls" Excel file.
+   Implements content handling through XLS parsing, integrated within an Excel file included in the package and parsed at launch.

 - **LMS Compatibility:**
    Supports both SCORM 1.2 and 2004 standards for Learning Management Systems, with automatic detection of connection modes for standard web usage.